MACUP-beep/Amazon-Product-Review-Analysis/README.md

 # DSA--Capstone-Project
-This capstone project is the final assessment of the DSA Incubator Program, designed to test and showcase the data analysis skills acquired during the training.
-It involves applying core analytical tools and techniques-Excel, SQL, and Power Bi to solve real-world data problems.
-The project demonstrates my proficiency in data analysis tools
+This repository contains my first capstone case study from the DSA Incubator Program, focused on Analyzing Amazon product review data using Excel and Power BI.
+The goal was to extract Key business insights from Customer reviews, ratings, and product pricing.
+Tool Used:
+Microsoft Excel (Data Cleaning, Pivot Tables)
+Power BI (interactive Dashboards and Vsiualization)